Menu

 Jira magic is workflow magic

-How is it possible that Jira is so adaptable to almost any type of knowledge organization, and yet it allows to create robust processes that people actually follow?
+How is it possible that Jira is so adaptable to almost any type of knowledge organization, and yet it allows the creation of robust processes that people actually follow?

-Many of the magical powders come from workflows:
+Many of the magical powers come from workflows:

 • Workflows can be shared between projects, supporting standardization.